 The Roland Fantom FA 08 is the newest version of the Fantom series.
 I previously owned the Fantom G 88 workstation before I upgraded to the Fantom FA 08.

 Overall, my review is that the Roland Fantom FA 08 is an underrated keyboard workstation.
 I think that this is a keyboard that works for touring extremely well and also works as a studio keyboard.
 Most workstations are expensive and I like that this is affordable, yet still competes with the best ones on the market.
 This is a really great keyboard for serious musicians who want something that gives them endless creativity with sound design and recording.

 Let’s take a look at my full review on the Fantom FA 08.

 - Light, mobile body with 88-note Ivory Feel-G KeyboardOver 2000 sounds from the flagship INTEGRA-7 sound module16-track sequencer with non-stop loop recordingExport sequencer tracks to SDHC card or as multitrack audio or MIDI to your DAWOnboard sampler based on the SP-404SX16 independent FX engines, six COMP+EQ processors, global EQ, chorus, and reverbSix user-assignable Sound Modify knobsD-Beam, Rhythm Pattern, Arpeggiator, and Chord Memory functionsGuitar/Mic and Line input jacksDedicated input

 The key-bed on the Fantom series keyboards are fantastic.
 Honestly, this is one of the reasons why I am a little biased towards Roland keyboards.
 To me, one of the most important things on a keyboard is the key-bed.
 There’s nothing more frustrating than playing a keyboard that doesn’t have weighted keys or just has terrible action.

 The Fantom has the classic Roland staple Ivory feel key-bed.
-To me this feels almost identical to a real ivory key piano key-bed.
-I prefer the feel of ivory over any of the synthetic blended key-beds as I feel like the action just can’t be beat.
+To me, this feels almost identical to a real ivory key piano key-bed.
+I prefer the feel of ivory over any of the synthetic blended key-beds as I feel like the action just can’t be beaten.